 We also encourage people to move away from using dishclothes, sponges and bench wipes made out of synthetic material (as these leach microfibres and they’re also destined for landfill when they wear down) and to use natural fibre cloths instead:

-One last thing… check out the One Village at a Time Social Enterprise, based in Ohope Beach – a social enterprise run by Ohope Beach locals Cherie Conrad and Gary Willoughby, raising funds to help support community development projects in villages in West Bengal, India.
-Many of the items sold help with low-waste living, including reusable cloth produce and bulk bin bags, and stainless steel straws.
+NB: Check out the One Village at a Time Social Enterprise, based out of Ohope Beach – run by locals Cherie Conrad and Gary Willoughby, raising funds to help support community development projects in villages in West Bengal, India.
+Many of the items sold help with low-waste living, including bamboo toothbrushes (with wooden, home compostable handles), reusable wee wipes, and reusable menstrual items (including menstrual cups and washable pads).
 Check out the Facebook page to see the products and to order (send a private message to see if you can arrange pick-up and avoid the delivery cost and delivery packaging).

 It’s easy to get soap without packaging.
 The following stores sell totally naked bars of soap:

 We’d encourage you to get your everyday toiletries – from shampoo through to shaving soap – in bar form, which means you totally avoid the plastic/aluminium bottles that liquid products usually come in!